jsonion/airrails/whitepaper.md

 }
 ```

-One interesting observation to make in above codeblock is that, when extending the Object class (`JSObjects.h` in Chromium), the new subclass can't use `super` to push input prop objects and configurations up into the `Object` superclass directly.
+One interesting observation to make in above codeblock is that, when extending the `Object` class (`JSObjects.h` in Chromium), the new subclass can't use `super` to push input prop objects and configurations up into the `Object` superclass directly.
 Is this a little note to assume whether then any of these props would likely use the built-in hash table capacity?

 > You should avoid calling any Object.prototype method directly from the instance, especially those that are not intended to be polymorphic (i.e. only its initial behavior makes sense and no descending object could override it in a meaningful way).
 >
 > -- <cite>[`Object` constructor at `developer.mozilla.org`][1]</cite>

-Very likely, because of the way of accessing properties in collections in JS syntax, the above citation explains that Object's properties are moved entirely out of the way for the one purpose of naming any custom paths.
+Very likely, because of the way of accessing properties in collections in JS syntax, the above citation explains that `Object` properties are moved entirely out of the way for the one purpose of naming any custom paths.
+Static `Object` methods are exposed, instead.

-In terms of memory allocation this shows that getter and setter methods, applied to context of one `Object`, rely on hash table resolver's activity.
-In online documentation, however, has been denoted that `JSObject` maintains the hash table index only upon reaching a certain size in entries count.
+In terms of memory allocation this implies that any getter and setter methods, applied in context of one `Object`, rely on hash table resolver's activity.
+In online documentation, however, it has been denoted that `JSObject` maintains the hash table index only upon reaching a certain size in entries count.

 Before the next struct in example, what does this mean for the alphabet, is it too long already and each new entry requires hashing to run each level deeper?